soroushchehresa/awesome-coronavirus/src/template.md

 ## Donation and Sponsoring

-Donate me with buying me some vitamins to boost my immune system during the coronavirus outbreak, I would maintain this repository if I was alive :)
+Donate me by buying me some vitamins to boost my immune system during the coronavirus outbreak, I would maintain this repository if I was alive :)

 #### Bitcoin
 <img src="https://i.imgur.com/9IgberJ.png" width="120" >